 RELATED POST: How to clean a really messy room fast

-Next, wipe off all the Dawn, baking soda and citric acid mixture from your glass stove top with your microfiber cloth.
+Next, wipe off all the Dawn, baking soda and citric acid mixture from your ceramic glass stove top with your microfiber cloth.
 Make sure you have a sink or bucket full of warm water to rinse the soapy mixture from your cloth.
 Keep wiping and rinsing until there are no suds or traces of baking soda left on your glass stove top.

-Once you have wiped the glass stove top clean, use some newspapers to shine it up.
+Once you have wiped the ceramic glass stove top clean, use some newspapers to shine it up.
 Newspapers are lint-free and will leave your glass top stove shiny and streak free.